-- Assist in the provision of culturally relevant palliative and end-of-life care to patients, clients and residents experiencing life threatening illness and to their families and significant others, from diagnosis through death and bereavement, in accordance with patients, clients or residents' choices and the plan of care/service plan.
+- Assist in the provision of culturally relevant palliative and end-of-life care to patients, clients and residents experiencing a life-threatening illness and to their families and significant others, from diagnosis through death and bereavement, in accordance with personal decisions and the plan of care/service plan;

 - Personal Support Worker